Skip to content

 Our neighbours Seppeltsfield Road Distillers take sustainability as seriously as we do.
 When distilling House Gin and peeling a bunch of oranges to use the peel, normally they juice the fruit to make syrups and cordials for cocktails, but sometimes our cows get lucky with a special treat!

-Cleo and Clementine are on the moo-ve to Marananaga!
+Cleo and Clementine have moo-ved to Marananaga!

 Our Fold